megakevin/end-point-blog/2025/09/implementing-business-logic-ddd-part-2.md

 }
 ```

 There are other rules that aggregates need to follow.
-One of them is that the aggregate acts as a transaction boundary for aggregate operations.
+One of them is that the aggregate acts as a **transaction boundary** for aggregate operations.
 That is, all changes to an aggregate should be transactional, atomic.
 Also, no system operation should involve a transaction that includes different aggregates.
 We should have one aggregate per database transaction.

-This reveals another aspect of aggregates: An aggregate should expect strong consistency only on its own objects.
+This reveals another aspect of aggregates: An aggregate should expect **strong consistency** only on its own objects.
 For objects that are outside of the aggregate, eventual consistency should suffice.
 Or, looking at it from a different angle, this means that when designing an aggregate, data consistency is a guiding principle.
 The data that needs to be strongly consistent in order to fulfill the business requirements, should be included in the aggregate.
 The data that can be eventually consistent and still meet the requirements, probably belongs in a different aggregate.

 At first glance, all these rules for aggregates may seem overly limiting.
 But the main idea is to keep their scope as constrained as possible, to prevent them from growing too much and taking on too many responsibilities.
 We should strive to keep aggregates small, highly cohesive, and decoupled from other system components.
 That unlocks the ability for them to be reorganized and reused in many ways.
 This helps avoid code duplication when fulfilling the requirements of today while also reducing the cost of evolving to meet the requirements of tomorrow.

 ### Domain event

-Through their public interface, the outside world can send messages to aggregates.
-Domain events are the mechanism through which aggregates can send messages to the outside world.
+Through their commands, the outside world can send messages to aggregates. **Domain events** are the mechanism through which aggregates can themselves send messages to the outside world.
 As their name suggests, domain events are messages that describe important events that have happened in the business domain, related to an aggregate.
 Think "order placed", "user registered" or "product out of stock".
 The events should provide all necessary data that allows consumers to understand what has happened.

 ```json
 // This JSON data describes the event of an item being added to a shopping cart.